Detection of noise correlations in two qubit systems by Machine Learning: Conclusions

 Differently from the previous work on correlated noise in three-level systems~\cite{MukherjeeMLST2024noise}, the two-qubit setup allows to discriminate space correlations of Markovian noise.
 This enhanced sensitivity arises from the richer physics of the four-level system, where noise may induce deviations from the ideal protocol.
 These latter provide qualitatively new data which improve the discrimination power of the supervised learning analysis.

-Future work will broaden the scope of our approach to achieve a finer classification of correlations by exploiting other non-idealities of the protocol and by identifying alternative input features.
-An important step would be tailoring unsupervised learning strategies for noise classification.
+The main goal of this work is to demonstrate the feasibility of detecting noise correlations using a small set of features obtained from an advanced quantum control protocol, and analyzed by supervised learning.
+Future work will broaden the scope of our approach to achieve a finer classification of correlations by exploiting other non-idealities of the protocol, by utilizing alternative control schemes, and by identifying additional input features.
+Simultaneous optimization of parameters of the sensor besides the coupling $g$, such as the STIRAP parameters $\Opsmax$ and $\tau$, could further improve the accuracy.
+Furthermore, the size of the sensor can be increased by considering array of qubits which may provide richer noise fingerprints: collective phenomena in these multi-qubits systems are also expected to provide an advantage in achieve a finer classification.
+Another important step would be tailoring unsupervised learning strategies for noise classification.
 We believe that the synergy between coherent control schemes and ML approaches, by further enhancing classification sensitivity and broadening applicability to diverse quantum platforms, will play a key role in the next-generation quantum-hardware diagnostics.